selfage/test_runner/README.md

 `npm install @selfage/test_runner`

 ## Overview
-Written in TypeScript and compiled to ES6.Provides a minimalist test runner.
+Written in TypeScript and compiled to ES6.
+Provides a minimalist test runner, which runs one or more test sets containing one more test cases.

-For every test file, import `@selfage/test_runner` to define a test set and multiple cases to run.
-Multiple test files can be imported into a single "test_suite.ts" file to be run together.

 ## Simple test